Josias Cunningham

 Sir Josias Cunningham, DL (20 January 1934 – 9 August 2000) was a Northern Irish stock broker, farmer and politician.

 Early life

 Josias Cunningham, known as "Joe", the grandson of Samuel Cunningham, was born into a family of stock brokers, the family firm being Cunningham Coates.
 The family also owned The Northern Whig newspaper.
 He was educated at Fettes College, Edinburgh, where his uncles James Glencairn Cunningham and Dunlop McCosh Cunningham had attended.
 He then went on to read biological sciences at Clare College, Cambridge, where his uncle and politician Knox Cunningham had also attended.

 Career and politics

 As well as working in the family firm he farmed 300 acre of County Antrim.
 In 1991, upon the death of Sir George Clarke, he was elected President of the Ulster Unionist Council and was one of the last remainders of Northern Ireland's moneyed families to remain involved in politics through "The Troubles".
 He was a member of the Orange Order and lived on his farm at Templepatrick, County Antrim.
-The Cunningham family still remain active in the Parkgate and Templepatrick area with his son and widow continuing to live on the family estate.